gwax/www-gwax/posts/2008/05/fishes-and-internet-friends.rst

 `recall <link://slug/and-now-a-five-car-pile-up>`__,
 I ceased to have a car.
-This week, however, Kenzie was in Monterey with her boyfriend, who had business; Monterey being reasonably close by California standards, I grabbed a zipcar, ditched out of work early and drove down to say hi.
+This week, however, Kenzie was in Monterey with her boyfriend, who had business; Monterey being reasonably close by California standards, I grabbed a Zipcar, ditched out of work early and drove down to say hi.
 We went to the Monterey Aquarium, which is fantastic by the way, hung out for a few hours and had a generally good time.